bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 In the context of the sparse sensinge of image compression, a comparison was made regarding the sparsity obtained through the three techniques used, with the use of different thresholds to establish the negligibility of the values obtained.

-As can be seen, the wavelet has a peculiarity: with a threshold of zero, many of its coefficients are exactly zero, resulting in a relatively high sparsity value even when the threshold is zero.
+As can be seen from the data below, the wavelet has a peculiarity: with a threshold of zero, many of its coefficients are exactly zero, resulting in a relatively high sparsity value even when the threshold is zero.

 In contrast, in the FFT and DCT transforms, with threshold equal to zero, no coefficient falls within that range.
 When the threshold value is increased, however, there is a spike in sparsity: many coefficients are eliminated, leading to a marked reduction in the amount of significant data and increasing sparsity considerably.